Dome: Early history and simple domes

 Cultures from pre-history to modern times constructed domed dwellings using local materials.
 Although it is not known when the first dome was created, sporadic examples of early domed structures have been discovered.
 The earliest discovered may be four small dwellings made of Mammoth tusks and bones.
 The first was found by a farmer in Mezhirich, Ukraine, in 1965 while he was digging in his cellar and archaeologists unearthed three more.
 They date from 19,280 – 11,700 BC.

 In modern times, the creation of relatively simple dome-like structures has been documented among various indigenous peoples around the world.
 The wigwam was made by Native Americans using arched branches or poles covered with grass or hides.
 The Efé people of central Africa construct similar structures, using leaves as shingles.
 Another example is the igloo, a shelter built from blocks of compact snow and used by the Inuit, among others.
 The Himba people of Namibia construct "desert igloos" of wattle and daub for use as temporary shelters at seasonal cattle camps, and as permanent homes by the poor.
 Extraordinarily thin domes of sun-baked clay 20 feet in diameter, 30 feet high, and nearly parabolic in curve, are known from Cameroon.

 The historical development from structures like these to more sophisticated domes is not well documented.
 That the dome was known to early Mesopotamia may explain the existence of domes in both China and the West in the first millennium BC.
 Another explanation, however, is that the use of the dome shape in construction did not have a single point of origin and was common in virtually all cultures long before domes were constructed with enduring materials.

 Corbelled stone domes have been found from the Neolithic period in the ancient Near East, and in the Middle East to Western Europe from antiquity.
 The kings of Achaemenid Persia held audiences and festivals in domical tents derived from the nomadic traditions of central Asia.
 Simple domical mausoleums existed in the Hellenistic period.
+Indian bas-relief sculptures from Sāñcī (1st century BC), Bhārhut (2nd century BC), and Amarāvatī (2nd century BC), show domed huts, shrines, and pavilions.
 The remains of a large domed circular hall in the Parthian capital city of Nyssa has been dated to perhaps the first century AD, showing "...the existence of a monumental domical tradition in Central Asia that had hitherto been unknown and which seems to have preceded Roman Imperial monuments or at least to have grown independently from them."
 It likely had a wooden dome.